Harris steps into the limelight. And the coconut trees and memes have followed

 Most notably, pop musician Charli XCX posted on X that "kamala IS brat," a reference to her newly released album "brat" and its rabid summer following.
 The post has accumulated over 35 million impressions on the app, and Harris' campaign quickly set its X banner photo to the striking Shrek-green color of Charli's "brat" album cover.

-Viral mashups of "brat" and "cocount tree" together — playing Charli's music over clips of the Harris quip — have spread widely as well on Instagram, X and TikTok.
+Viral mashups of "brat" and "coconut tree" together — playing Charli's music over clips of the Harris quip — have spread widely as well on Instagram, X and TikTok.

 And of course there are also the green "brat" T-shirts already popping up, too, as seen in X posts from Fire Island, New York.